a-basuony/To_Do_app-with-TypeScript-React/README.md

 # To Do List App With React & Typescript

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+you could visit it in  [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts